mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

 ### 6. Foursquare Venues by Neighbourhood

-  Use the Foursquare Venue Explore API endpoint to gather basic data on venues<br>
-  with a certain radius based on the central coordinates for the area.
+  Use the Foursquare Venue Explore API endpoint to gather basic data on venues with a certain radius based on the central coordinates for the area.

   The data retrieed in JSON format will be stored in a dataframe with the following columns: